 In line with JCQ deadlines, WJEC aims to hold an Appeal hearing within 10 calendar weeks of receiving the application for an Appeal hearing, if the application is accepted.

 Does the appellant need to attend the Appeal hearing?

-The appellant will be invited to present their case.
+The appellant will be invited to present their case in person to the hearing.

 What information will I need to provide to WJEC in advance of the Appeal hearing?